-- Get more LinkedIn recommendations.
-LinkedIn says having 10 or more will boost profile views.
+- Get more LinkedIn recommendations to boost your profile views.

-- Share updates (also called “post updates) regularly to demonstrate your subject matter expertise and stay top-of-mind with people.
+- Post updates regularly to demonstrate your subject matter expertise and communications abilities.

 - Comment on other people’s updates.

-Okay, now you’ve set yourself up in the best way on LinkedIn to build your personal brand, expand your network, stay top-of-mind with people, and land a great-fit new job.
+Okay, now you’ve set yourself up on LinkedIn in the best way to build your personal brand, expand your network, stay top-of-mind with people, and boost your chances of landing a great-fit new job.